OpenDDS/OpenDDS/docs/android.md

 - `--host-tools` with the location of the OpenDDS host tools that were built using Visual Studio must be passed to `configure`.

-- In addition to the Android toolchain, you will also need MinGW utilities in your `%PATH%`.
+- In addition to the Android toolchain, you will also need MSYS2 utilities in your `%PATH%`.
 The default installation location of the MinGW utilities is `C:\MinGW\msys\1.0\bin`.